kubeovn/docs/docs/advance/vip.en.md

 VIP also supports the allocation of fixed addresses and random addresses, and the allocation method is as described above.

-- `namespace`: The namespace needs to be specified explicitly.
+- `namespace`: In the AAP scenario, VIP needs to explicitly specify the namespace.
 VIP only allows resources in the same namespace to enable the AAP function.
-- `selector`: The node selector of AAP's Pod has the same format as the NodeSelector in Kubernetes.
+- `selector`: In the AAP scenario, the node selector used to select the Pod attached to the vip has the same format as the NodeSelector in Kubernetes.

 Query the Port corresponding to the VIP after creation: